tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-rhel-centos.md

 - [image2disk](https://artifacthub.io/packages/tbaction/tinkerbell-community/image2disk) - to write the OS image to a block device.
 - [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned operating system.

+> Important: Don't forget to pull, tag and push `quay.io/tinkerbell-actions/image2disk:v1.0.0` prior to using it.

 The example template uses the CentOS images, but you can modify it for other the other distributions such as RHEL or Fedora CoreOS.

 ```